 This was such a great way to get to the airport and, for the weekend I was away, cost just a couple of pounds more than standard long stay parking but saved me so much time in bus transfers.

-There are also Valet Airport Parking at Heathrow and Meet and Greet airport parking options at Heathrow that we haven’t had experience of yet.
+There are also Heathrow Valet Parking at the airport and Meet and Greet airport car parking options at Heathrow that we haven’t had experience of yet.
 It would be great to hear about your own experiences.

-Many hotels near Heathrow offer stay, park and fly packages so you can stay over the night before and then fly off on holiday after a short transfer from the hotel – usually included in the package.
+Many Heathrow airport hotels offer stay, park and fly packages so you can stay over the night before and then fly off on holiday after a short airport transfer from the hotel – usually included in the package.
 This is definitely worth considering if you live far from the airport or are travelling at unsociable hours.

 It goes without saying that Heathrow is also incredibly accessible by public transport – so always think if you can save yourself money, and do your bit for the environment too – and leave your car at home.
 If you’re travelling soon – have a safe journey and I hope you have an amazing time – happy holidays!